Isabelle-123/my-first-react-native-app/README.md

 # React native app with navigation and image slider

-An app I made to learn React Native
+An app I made to learn React Native.

-To check it out, go to https://expo.io/@aloy/projects/my-first-react-native-app.
-Download expo to your phone and scane the QR-code.
-There you go!
+To check it out, go to https://expo.io/@aloy/projects/my-first-react-native-app Download Expo development client to your smartphone and scan the QR-code.

 ## 🦄 Tech stack